marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

   - Control the size of the data on the disk, delete obsolete data
   - Overall: Limit maintenance work on the Kafka Cluster

-- How often does log cleanup happen?
+### How often does log cleanup happen?
-  - Log cleanup happens on your partition segments!
+  - Log cleanup happens on your partition segments
   - Smaller / More segments means that log cleanup will happen more often!
   - Log cleanup shouldn't happen too often => CPU and RAM resources
-  - The clean checks for work every 15 seconds (log.cleaner.backoff.ms)
+  - The clean checks for work every 15 seconds (`log.cleaner.backoff.ms`)

 ## Log Cleanup Delete